JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7886 days**.

-And here is a just a random fact -  **Thirteen percent of the human population reside in deserts**.
+And here is a just a random fact -  **In a day, a mature oak tree can draw approximately 50 gallons of water**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)